TrueFeedBack Price Tops $0.0003 on Top Exchanges (TFB)

-TrueFeedBack (CURRENCY:TFB) traded up 4.8% against the dollar during the 1-day period ending at 15:00 PM Eastern on January 3rd.
-During the last week, TrueFeedBack has traded 2.8% lower against the dollar.
-TrueFeedBack has a market cap of $694,774.00 and $111,445.00 worth of TrueFeedBack was traded on exchanges in the last 24 hours.
-One TrueFeedBack token can currently be bought for $0.0003 or 0.00000004 BTC on popular cryptocurrency exchanges including Bithumb Global, CoinExchange and IDEX.
+TrueFeedBack (CURRENCY:TFB) traded 3.1% higher against the U.S. dollar during the 24-hour period ending at 11:00 AM ET on January 4th.
+During the last seven days, TrueFeedBack has traded 4.5% lower against the U.S. dollar.
+TrueFeedBack has a total market cap of $702,054.00 and $145,851.00 worth of TrueFeedBack was traded on exchanges in the last 24 hours.
+One TrueFeedBack token can now be bought for approximately $0.0003 or 0.00000004 BTC on exchanges including Bithumb Global, IDEX and CoinExchange.

 Here is how other cryptocurrencies have performed during the last 24 hours: